Mike Rodgers

 Michael Rodgers (born April 24, 1985) is an American professional track and field sprinter who specializes in the 100 m and the 60 m.
-He won the gold medal in the 100m relay in Doha 2019.
+He won the gold medal in the 100 m relay in Doha 2019.
 He is also the Pan-Am Games Champion.

 Career

-Rodgers attended Berkeley High School in St. Louis, Missouri where he ran varsity track and played varsity basketball for the Bulldogs.
+Rodgers attended Berkeley High School in St. Louis, Missouri, where he ran varsity track and played varsity basketball for the Bulldogs.
 Later attended Lindenwood University and Oklahoma Baptist University where he was a 10-time NAIA national champion from 2005 to 2007.
-Rodgers still holds the NAIA Indoor 60m record with a 6.65.
+Rodgers previously held the NAIA Indoor 60 m record with a 6.65.

 In 60 meters, he became the 2008 US Indoor Champion and went on to finish fourth at the 2008 World Indoor Championships.
 In the 100 meters he finished sixth at the 2008 World Athletics Final.

 The start of the 2009 outdoor season saw Rodgers improve his 100 and 200 meter personal bests: at the Grande Prêmio Brasil Caixa meet in May he recorded times of 10.01 and 20.24 seconds respectively.
 He further improved his 100 m best in June at the Prefontaine Classic, breaking the 10-second barrier for the first time with a world-leading performance of 9.94 seconds.

 Rodgers qualified for his first World Championships in Athletics with a win at the 2009 US Championships in June.
 Of his first outdoor national victory he said: "This is my year.
 I came here with a lot of confidence.
 I think I can medal in Berlin if I work hard and stay humble."
 He reached the semi-finals at the 2009 World Championships, finishing fifth and just missing out on a place in the 100 m final.
 He closed the season with a fourth-place finish at the 2009 IAAF World Athletics Final.

 The following year he turned to the 60 m at the 2010 IAAF World Indoor Championships and took the silver medal behind Dwain Chambers with a run of 6.53 seconds – his first medal on the global stage.

 He improved up to running 9.85 at the Prefontaine classic 2011.

-On July 19, 2011 he tested positive for a banned stimulant at a meeting in Italy.
+On July 19, 2011, he tested positive for a banned stimulant at a meeting in Italy.
 Rodgers claimed innocence, but accepted a provisional ban making him ineligible to participate at the World Championships in Daegu that year.
 He and his agent, Tony Campbell, initially claimed that Rodgers accidentally ingested the stimulant in an energy drink containing the stimulant at a club in Italy.
 He later accepted that he had taken a supplement called "Jack3d" which contained the stimulant methylhexanamine, a substance commonly found in nutritional supplements and energy drinks.
 In March 2012 he accepted a 9-month ban starting from the day his urine sample was taken, making him still eligible to participate at the USA Olympic Trials in Eugene that year.